puppetlabs/puppet-docs/source/pe/3.3/install_what_and_where.markdown

 ### Puppet Agent Logs

-The puppet agent service logs its activity to the syslog service.
-Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux and `/var/adm/messages` on Solaris.
+On \*nix nodes, the puppet agent service logs its activity to the syslog service.
+Your syslog configuration dictates where these messages will be saved, but the default location is `/var/log/messages` on Linux, `/var/log/system.log` on Mac OS X, and `/var/adm/messages` on Solaris.

+On Windows nodes, the puppet agent service logs its activity to the Windows Event Log.
+You can view its logs by browsing the Event Viewer.
+(Control Panel → System and Security → Administrative Tools → Event Viewer)

 ### ActiveMQ Logs